bait-lang/bait/docs/code_structure.md

 - `util`: Contains minor helper functions (currently for escpaing) and the Bait version.
   - `util.testing`: Provides common functions for running in-out or build tests.

+- The `tests/` folder actually is no package but contains [Compiler Tests](#testing).

 ## Tools
 Most commands are implemented as separate tools that will be compiled and executed on demand.
 They are located in `cli/tools/`.

+## Testing
+Located in `lib/bait/tests/` are test files for compiler features to make sure code can compile and has the proper functionality.

+### `inout_runner_test.bt`
+This test compiler error messages and warnings are actually raised where needed.

+It expects pairs of `.in.bt` and `.out` files in the `inout/` directory.
+Each in-file will be compiled and the error output is compared to the out file.

+In case it's required to run a in-file with the `test` command, name it like `foo_test.in.bt` and `foo_test.out`.